 Updated: June 2020

 Choosing the right Applicant Tracking System is one of the most important decisions you can make as a Recruiting or HR leader.
-Chosen properly to fit your needs, it can contribute to building better candidate and manager relationships, expedite your time to hire, increase engagement, elevate your department and company reputation, and even help your company achieve its mission.
-Chosen poorly, it can create a disjointed and decentralized hiring process that may leave candidates and hiring managers to question your expertise.
-Having been involved in the design of three proprietary ATS systems, the implementation of three others, and selected on the ATS evaluation team for two additional companies, I’m sharing my top tips here for getting it right.
+The right system not only properly fits your needs, but contributes to building better candidate and manager relationships, expedites your time to hire, increases engagement, elevates your department and company reputation, and even helps your company achieve its missions.
+Organizations that give little effort into choosing their ATS system can find a disjointed and decentralized hiring process that may leave candidates and hiring managers to question their expertise.
+Having been involved in the design of three proprietary ATS systems, the implementation of three others, and selected on the ATS evaluation team for two additional companies, we’re sharing our top tips here for getting it right.

 The Planning Stage

 - Seek out an ATS that will enable, and even aid you, in becoming a more strategic partner to your business.
 In my opinion, this is the most important decision to consider when implementing a new ATS.
 Specifically, you should be searching for platforms that seamlessly facilitate competency-based hiring by having:

 With this functionality, just by utilizing the platform, you begin to train managers on the proper methodology to interview, evaluate, and select A Players, positioning your HR organization as subject matter experts and strategic consultants to the business.
 Without this functionality, chances are you are deciding on an ATS based purely on the efficiency its feature set provides.
 If you are simply automating processes, and you end up having turnover issues in your business, your ATS will only help you to automate that churn.